lexik/LexikFormFilterBundle/Resources/doc/index.md

 All filter types have an `apply_filter` option which is a closure.
 If this option is define the `QueryBuilderUpdater` won't call the `applyFilter()` method from the type class but it will call the given closure.

-The closure take 4 paramerters:
+The closure take 4 parameters:

 * the Doctrine query builder
 * the expression class